The MPH aims to equip health professionals to:

 The application process consists of 3 main parts:

 1. Online application.
-Online Applications for 2018 now open.
-Online applications will close 1 September 2017, and all documents must be handed in as evidence for eligibility.
+Online applications will be in August (dates to be confirmed), and all documents must be handed in as evidence for eligibility.

 2. SOPH Student Data Form: This form asks you for additional details for your SOPH Postgraduate Programme application, in addition to your online application